-There are two use cases that may be worthy of still exploring for webactions:
+There are two use cases that are worthy of exploring for webactions:

 1. Provide the familiar buttons UI of Twitter, so that notes on your own site feel "at least as useful" as syndicated tweet copies.
 This is for the scenario where a reader of your tweets clicks a permalink on the tweet copy, navigates back to the original on your own site (perhaps to read more or view better embedded images / video), the reader can still favorite/reply/retweet/tweet etc. your note (all verbs/buttons which will act on the tweet copy of that note).